FDISK(8) System Administration FDISK(8)

 All partitioning is driven by device I/O limits (the topology) by

-size and use an alignment offset on modern devices for MBR and GPT.
-It
+and use an alignment offset on modern devices for MBR and GPT.
+It is

 device properties.